KK Partizan: Supporters

 Grobari (Serbian Cyrillic: Гробари, English: The Gravediggers) are supporters of the Belgrade football club Partizan.
 They generally support all clubs within the Partizan multi-sport club, especially football and basketball club.
 According to the "Ultras World" organization, which gathers over 400,000 fans on social networks, they are ranked in the TOP 10 supporters in the world.
 In March 2009, in Kombank Arena in the Euroleague TOP 16 game between Partizan and Panathinaikos, Grobari appointed the league's attendance record – 22,567.
 Partizan has been the most watched team for many years in a row in Adriatic League.
+In the 2022–23 EuroLeague season, Partizan set a record with the highest total attendance of 340,816 spectators.
+In the 2023–24 EuroLeague season, Partizan's fans registered the largest average home attendance in EuroLeague history, with 19,916 fans attending each match.
+Last season, Partizan had a huge attendance of 17,938.
+This year, the average of 19,916 spectators would've been the fourth-largest in the (NBA), with only the Chicago Bulls (20,624), Dallas Mavericks (20,217), and Philadelphia 76ers (20,041) overtaking the Serbian club.

 Seasons

 Home arenas

 Partizan until recently played most of their home games at Aleksandar Nikolić Hall, located in the Belgrade municipality of Palilula.
 The arena, then named Pionir Hall, was built in 1973 in eleven months, by Energoprojekt.
 Basketball was popular in Yugoslavia at the time, and although Hall Aleksandar Nikolić hosted many different sport events (volleyball, handball) it became known as a basketball arena.
 It has a seating capacity of 8,000.
 Aleksandar Nikolić Hall is also the home of Partizan's main rival Red Star Belgrade.
 In the first twenty-three years (1945–1968), the club played their home games at open basketball courts on Belgrade Fortress before moving to Ranko Žeravica Hall.
 For 24 seasons (1968–1992), Partizan played their home games at Ranko Žeravica Hall, located in Belgrade municipality of New Belgrade.

 In the 2008–09 season, Partizan played their home games of the EuroLeague Top 16 in the Kombank Arena.
 On 5 March 2009 against Greek team Panathinaikos, a record crowd of 22,567 was set for the EuroLeague.
-Partizan also holds the record for highest single-game attendance in the ABA League history, with 16,531 fans attending the match against KK Budućnost on 9 February 2020.
-Partizan has been involved in the top 4 single-game attendances in the history of the regional competition (three of them as a host).
+Partizan also holds the record for highest single-game attendance in the ABA League history, with 23,021 fans attending the match against Mega Mis on 22 January 2024.
+As of 9th February 2020, Partizan has been involved in the top 4 single-game attendances in the history of the regional competition (three of them as a host).

 In June 2019, Partizan signed a contract with Štark Arena to be its main home arena until the end of 2023–24 season.